Daughter Beats Stepsister in £300k Inheritance Dispute | Curtis Parkinson

 This is an unusual case.
 That said, it does cast light on why it’s important to understand the pros and cons of how you own a property.
 Moreover, making a Will – and keeping it up to date – can better determine how assets are distributed.

-Whilst careful estate planning will always mitigate risk, on occasion, it is difficult to avoid family disputes.
+Whilst careful estate planning will always mitigate risk, on occasion, it is challenging to avoid family disputes.
 Inheritance disputes can be complex.
 And costly.

-This case also serves to emphasise that finding an alternative way to settle a dispute can often be of enormous emotional and financial benefit.
+This case also emphasises that finding an alternative way to settle a dispute can often be of enormous emotional and financial benefit.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.